Activities & Water Sports

 Kayaking is the best way to get to a desert island, a favorite reef, but also to practice a sport: most sailboats have a two-seat kayak (please consult the website on the fleet section.)
 The ocean kayak is a real independence for a couple and a good toy for children.
 Walking on the white sand beaches of San Blas, on one hand with the quiet turquoise waters and on the other hand with coconut palms, is really relaxing and gives a real sense of freedom: can you imagine walking around an island without having to dodge a towel and bodies.
 Two hours before sunset, it is usually time to play beachvolleyball, the captain will put the net between two palm trees and the game will begin against the local Gunas.
 Generally they win: they may be short but they are really good at it!

-Meals: When it’s time to eat, we take it seriously: cooking is something important aboard all the yachts.
-According to their nationality, each crew will introduce you to some specialties, but the basics are always fresh fish, lobsters and the famous giant crabs of San Blas.
-The boats are supplied directly from Panama City with fresh tropical fruit, fresh vegetables, the best meat in the city, etc … While on board, drinks are included: Chilean or Argentine wine red or white, purified water, local beer, coca cola, local rum, fruit juice…
+Meals: When it’s time to eat, we take it seriously – cooking is important on board all sailboats.
+According to their nationality, each crew will introduce you to some specialties, but the basics are always fresh fish, lobsters and the famous San Blas giant crabs (watch out for the breeding seasons).
+The sailboats are supplied directly from Panama City with fresh tropical fruits, fresh vegetables, the best meat in town, etc … On board, drinks are included: Chilean or Argentine red or white wine, purified water, local beer, Coca Cola, local rum, fruit juice …

 Please read the conditions on board for more details.
 If you enjoy fine cigars or refined drinks, please bring them with you (you can buy them in Panama City).
 Most of the guests like a relaxing holiday: there is no special recipe but note that hammocks, pillows for outdoors, good arrangement within the cabin, a floating mattress and so on … are good tools to sleep, read, remake the world or just close your eyes and feel the gentle sun tanning your relaxed body.